 Russia, in accordance with allied obligations, which were enshrined in the Security Concept of the Union State and the bilateral interstate Treaty on Security Guarantees in 2024, is ready to provide Minsk with the necessary assistance and take steps to protect the common defense space.

-According to information from the portal «Объясняем.рф», the maximum range of "Oreshnik" is 5,500 km, it can carry a warhead weighing up to 1.5 tons and develop a speed of up to 10 Mach (about 12.4 thousand km/h).
+According to the information on the "Объясняем.рф" portal, the maximum range of "Oreshnik" is 5,500 km, it can carry a warhead weighing up to 1.5 tons and reach speeds of up to Mach 10 (about 12.4 thousand km/h).
 Putin emphasized that none of the existing missile defense systems is capable of shooting down "Oreshnik".

-Earlier www1.ru reported that the Russian kamikaze drone "Lancet" turned the American M1097 Avenger into a pile of iron, footage of objective control appeared.
+Earlier www1.ru reported that the Russian kamikaze drone "Lancet" turned the American M1097 Avenger into a pile of metal, footage of objective control appeared.

 Read more materials: